mohanish12/pythonScripts/README.md

  - A string representing the name of a course (e.g.  "Introduction to Computing", "Organic Chemistry", etc.)

-write_class_data should write the list of classes to the file given by the filename using the following format:
+write_class_data writes the list of classes to the file given by the filename using the following format:

 [major][number]: [class name]

+So, for this list:

+[("CS", 1301, "Introduction to Computing"), ("CHEM", "1310", "General Chemistry")]

+The file printed would look like this:

+CS1301: Introduction to Computing
+CHEM1310: General Chemistry